alexadler9/agent-playground/README.md

 * Long-term memory is edited manually through Markdown files
 * User profiles are file-based and switched through active-profile.txt
 * Context compression and sticky facts are experimental strategies from the context-management mode
+* Task orchestration is stage-based, but still depends on LLM output quality inside each stage
+* Task artifacts currently store the latest artifact per stage, not a full versioned event log